darrinjmajocha/room-checks/README.md

 - Shows native expandable issue categories in descending alphabetical order.
 - Allows multiple sub-issues and a description for each selected item.
 - Adds multiple photos from a phone camera or photo library.
-- Labels saved photos in the top-left corner with the building and room number.
+- Labels saved photos in the top-left corner with the building, room number, and any issues linked to that photo.
-- Renames photos as `building_room_#` and makes them available as separate downloads.
+- Renames photos as `building_room_#`, supports individual downloads, and packages all photos into one iPhone-friendly ZIP download.
 - Saves submitted rooms locally in the browser.
-- Produces tab-separated text that can be copied into spreadsheet columns A–E.
+- Produces tab-separated text that can be copied into spreadsheet columns A–E and also offers a CSV download.
+- Allows each draft photo to be linked to one or more selected issues before submission.
-- Confirms before resetting the current draft or clearing all saved entries.
+- Confirms before submitting without photos, resetting the current draft, or clearing all saved entries.

 ## GitHub Pages hosting